 SAFARI – Later in the day, you can take the short drive to the elephant park for your long-awaited safari.

-A good choice to book a guided safari is through SANParks, the national parks association, in one of their vehicles.
+A good choice to book a guided safari on a trip to South Africa is through SANParks, the national parks association, in one of their vehicles.
 It is worth it to take advantage of the expertise of a guide.
 There can be anywhere from a handful of people to well over a dozen, depending on the size of the truck.